High-fidelity two-qubit gates of hybrid superconducting-semiconducting singlet-triplet qubits: Singlet-triplet two-qubit gates

-\paragraph{Leakage suppression by SOI.} The projection onto the ST qubit subspace leading to $H_\text{ST}$ is valid when the non-computational states are decoupled from the computational space.
-In a single ST qubit and at typical values of $\vec{B}$, the non-computational subspace is well-separated by the large total Zeeman energy $h_{\alpha}\sim5$GHz, orders of magnitude larger than the characteristic energy of $H_\text{ST}$, in the $10$ to $100$ MHz range.
-However, in two ST qubits, there are two non-computational states in the computational energy window, resulting in large leakage.
-These states ($|\!\uparrow_1\uparrow_2\downarrow_3\downarrow_4\rangle$ and $|\!\downarrow_1\downarrow_2\uparrow_3\uparrow_4~\rangle$) are not affected by the large total Zeeman energy because they have zero total spin, $S^z=0$, see Fig.~\ref{fig:423049850445989}(a).
+The projection onto the ST qubit subspace leading to $H_\text{ST}$ is valid when the noncomputational states are decoupled from the computational space.
+In a single ST qubit and at typical values of $\vec{B}$, the noncomputational subspace is well separated by the large total Zeeman energy $h_{\alpha}\sim5$GHz, orders of magnitude larger than the characteristic energy of $H_\text{ST}$, in the $10$ to $100$ MHz range.
+However, in two ST qubits, there are two noncomputational states in the computational energy window, resulting in large leakage.
+These states ($|\!\uparrow_1\uparrow_2\downarrow_3\downarrow_4\rangle$ and $|\!\downarrow_1\downarrow_2\uparrow_3\uparrow_4~\rangle$) are not affected by the large total Zeeman energy because they have zero total spin, $S^z=0$; see Fig.~\ref{fig:423049850445989}(a).

-This critical flaw of ST architectures is often addressed by fine-tuning isotropic exchange interaction and magnetic field such that the leakage vanishes at the target evolution time~\cite{Levy2002, Klinovaja2012, Mehl2014}, see black and blue curves in Fig.~\ref{fig:423049850445989}(d).
+This critical and fundamental flaw of ST architectures was addressed previously by fine-tuning isotropic exchange interaction and magnetic field such that the leakage vanishes at the target evolution time~\cite{Levy2002, Klinovaja2012, Mehl2014}; see black and blue curves in Fig.~\ref{fig:423049850445989}(d).
 Alternatively, leakage can be partially reduced by engineering a large Zeeman energy difference $\delta h$~\cite{Li2012, Wardrop2014, Buterakos2018, Cerfontaine20201}.
 These approaches, however, require extremely precise control over $g$ factors and over exchange, which is challenging to achieve in current experiments.
-Capacitive and resonator-mediated couplings \cite{Shulman2012,Nichol2017,PhysRevB.100.035416,Bottcher2022} only yield weak interaction strengths and result in slow gates.
+Capacitive and resonator-mediated couplings \cite{Shulman2012,Nichol2017,PhysRevB.100.035416,Bottcher2022} \cite{Leijnse2013} yield only weak interaction strengths, are more susceptible to charge noise, and result in slow gates.